Information for existing grant holders

 Proof of payment

-Most of our awards are offered at a percentage of the full project costs – this percentage is clearly stated in your award letter.
-This means that when you submit a claim you must list, and supply proof of payment for, all project costs, not just those you wish to claim from MGS.
-For any claim we will only pay the award percentage of the costs listed in that claim.
+Most of our awards are offered at a percentage of the full project costs as outlined in your budget – this percentage is clearly stated in your award letter.
+Because of this, when you submit a claim you must list, and supply proof of payment for, all project costs not just those you wish to claim from MGS.
+Note that the full cost should be entered in the expenditure table - the percentage should only be applied when entering the amount you wish to claim.

-You must submit your final claim form within two months of completing your project.
+You must submit your final claim within two months of completing your project – this applies to all grants.
 Unless you have requested a project extension, we expect your project to complete on the date stated in your award acceptance.
-Failure to submit your final claim within this two month period may result in the award being withdrawn and any money already paid out being reclaimed.
+Failure to submit your final claim within this period may result in the award being withdrawn and any money already paid out being reclaimed.
 If you are required to complete an end of project report, payment against your final claim cannot be made until we have received your end of project report.

 Payment of claims